A Biography of the Doctor

 (placement rating 5)

 Very soon after this [Ian retains his costume], the TARDIS arrives on the planet Avalon.
 The crew are locked out of the TARDIS by its electrical defence grid.
 Seeking to find out why, they arrive at Fluxford Castle.
 Soon afterwards, the sorcerer Morton Dhal kidnaps Susan.
 The Doctor and Ian accompany members of the court on a quest to recover the legendary Merlin's Helm.
 Barbara begins studying the records to find clues as to why magic works on the planet and why the TARDIS has locked them out.
 She helps Susan and Princess Melissa to escape.
 Meanwhile, the expedition encounters the occupants of a recently crashed shuttle from the Earth Empire.
 The Doctor eventually realises that the magic is caused by nanobots created by the planet's natives.
 Placing the Helm, actually the control system, on a native's head deactivates the system.
-This removes the threat the TARDIS had detected, allowing the travellers to depart.
+This removes the threat the TARDIS had detected, allowing the

 Very soon after this [Ian is still wearing his Marco Polo costume], the TARDIS arrives besides an acid sea on the planet Marinus.
 They soon meet Arbitan, keeper of the Conscience of Marinus.
 Arbitan places a force field around the TARDIS and agrees to release the force field if the crew undertake a quest to locate the missing Keys of Marinus.
 In this quest, they visit several areas of the planet.
 The first is Morphotron, where disembodied telepathic brains hold sway.
 The next is a ruined fortress being overrun by plant life.
 The third is an ice wasteland with hunters and ice soldiers.
 Finally, they arrive in Millenius.
 This city has the legal rule guilty until proven innocent, and Ian falls foul of the law.
 When they return, the Voord have killed Arbitan and taken the conscience.
 They are defeated when the Doctor gives them three of the four keys and one fake.
 Using them in the Conscience causes it to be destroyed, ruining their plans.
 The TARDIS crew subsequently leave.